boazmohar/SpineImagingALM/README.md

 ﻿# Spine imaging
 This repository is accompanying the paper:
-***Functional clustering of dendritic activity during decision-making*** Kerlin, A., Mohar, B., Flickinger, D., MacLennan, B.J., Davis, C., Spruston, N., and Svoboda, K. (2018).
+***Functional clustering of dendritic activity during decision-making***
+Kerlin, A., Mohar, B., Flickinger, D., MacLennan, B.J., Davis, C., Spruston, N., and Svoboda, K. (2018).
 [BioRxiv 440396](https://www.biorxiv.org/content/early/2018/10/10/440396)

+## Code
+The python package we used is called `prep` within it are several modules:
+1. Session.py - Is the main class that handels reading data from [ScanImage](https://vidriotechnologies.com/scanimage/)
+2. SpineSession.py - a direved class from Session.py that knows how to handle [mROI](http://scanimage.vidriotechnologies.com/display/SI2018/Multiple+Region+of+Interest+%28MROI%29+Imaging) data from ScanImage alongsinde a `Sp.mat` file that defines the trajectory and other metadata of a spine imaging session.
+3. Registration.py - Has registration related functions
+4. Timecourses.py - Has code for extraction of time corses after registration and tracing.
+Includes functions to masure distances among spines and dendrites.
+5. Embedding.py - Has code to embed  small 2d fields back to 3d space for visualization and tracing.
+6. IO.py - Has read and write related functions
+7. Utils.py - Has misc. helper functions

 ## Requierments

 ### Spark